 Given my heritage, I have a right to be as upset as any Irish descendant regarding his treatment of Irish Americans.
 It is disconcerting to see my ancestors depicted as apes.
 The simian stereotype originated in Great Britain and migrated to the United States where it continued to surface in the eighteenth and early nineteenth centuries and thrived in the aftermath of the Great Famine and massive Irish emigration to North America.

-Obviously a multitude of factors beyond an inherited prejudice were at work here.
+Obviously, a multitude of factors beyond an inherited prejudice was at work here.
 What motivated Thomas Nast to draw such images?
 Nast did not invent this stereotype, but he certainly perpetuated it.
 The image above, The Usual Irish Way of Doing Things has made many appearances on the Web as an example of Irish defamation.
 The image is hardly original to Nast; it is almost identical to Sir John Tenniels’s anti-Irish cartoon in Punch.
 This unflattering cartoon surfaces as one of many to argue Nast’s banishment from the Hall of Fame and brand him as a bigot.
 The image is usually cropped to remove the story below.
 It is rarely considered in the context of events (Orangemen’s riots) that compelled Nast to repurpose Tenniel’s cartoon.

-The prevailing Protestant view of the Irish as a lower form of humanity was indeed quite common and well-established in the consciousness of everyday Americans long before Nast set foot in New York City as a six-year old immigrant.
+The prevailing Protestant view of the Irish as a lower form of humanity was indeed quite common and well-established in the consciousness of everyday Americans long before Nast set foot in New York City as a six-year-old immigrant.

 Knobel’s Paddy and the Republic establishes how prevalent anti-Irish sentiment coursed throughout America.
 Had it not been for the Irish Americans political alliances, which in Nast’s view involved stolen elections and misappropriated public funds, there would be little reasons for Nast to attack the Irish Catholics.
 His pen turned on anyone, or any group, who he felt had abandoned principles or moral code.